marcelvenema/ansible-role-server-config/ROADMAP.md

 # Roadmap

-## Overzetten naar OS-Settings role
+## Transfer to OS-Settings role
-Configuratie en instellingen via ansible-role-os-settings zodat deze rol kan worden verwijderd.<br/>
+Configuration and settings via ansible-role-os-settings so that this role can be removed.<br/>
 <br/>